Rob Bloom / ACD

 Pro wrestling legend King Kong Bundy said to me, “you’re a very talented man.”

-I’ve written comedy for the Cartoon Network, The Onion, McSweeney’s, and National Public Radio.
+I’ve written comedy for the Cartoon Network, The Onion, McSweeney’s, and NPR.

-I was a Disney character where I made the magic happen for an international audience, many of whom wore fanny packs.
+I was a Disney character where I made the magic happen for an international audience with runny noses and fanny packs.

 I’ve sat at Stephen Colbert’s desk.